biaslab/biaslab-hugo/content/project/forneylab.md

 The message passing paradigm offers a convenient method for leveraging model-specific structures, while remaining generally applicable.
 Message passing can be conveniently formulated on a Forney-style factor graph (FFG) representation of the model [2].
 Inference tasks on the model can then be decomposed in local computations, represented by messages that flow across the graph.
 This locality allows for storing pre-computed message updates in a look-up table that can be re-used across models.
 Automated algorithm construction then amounts to scheduling these messages in the order required by the inference task (see also [this conference paper at JuliaCon](/publication/forneylab-julia-toolbox/)).

 ForneyLab ([GitHub](https://github.com/biaslab/ForneyLab.jl)) is a novel Julia package that allows the user to specify a probabilistic model as an FFG and pose inference problems on this FFG.
-In return, ForneyLab automatically constructs a Julia program that executes a message passing-based (approximate) inference procedure (see also [this presentation at JuliaCon](https://youtu.be/RS4hJ4oBr9c)).
+In return, ForneyLab automatically constructs a Julia program that executes a message passing-based (approximate) inference procedure.
 ForneyLab is designed with a focus on flexibility, extensibility and applicability to biologically plausible models for perception and decision making, such as the hierarchical Gaussian filter (HGF) [3].
 With ForneyLab, the search for better models for perception and action can be accelerated (see also [this conference paper at CCS](/publication/forneylab-biologically-plausible-fem/)).

 ## Methods and Solution Proposal